 Active Directory forests and domains

-Azure ATP can monitor traffic from multiple domains within multiple Active Directory forests for each workspace you create.
+Azure ATP can monitor traffic from multiple domains within multiple Active Directory forests for each instance you create.

 Port mirroring considerations might require you to deploy multiple Azure ATP standalone sensors per data center or branch site.